aaw3k/pens/README.md

-# A collection of mini web projects using HTML, CSS and JS.
+# CodePen - HTML/CSS and JavaScript

 This is the main repository for all the projects in CodePen.